EideBaillyCloud/EideBaillySFTPLockboxDocumenation/README.md

 3. GetFile
    - POST: { "Path": "full path to your file" }
    - Returns the contents of the file at the supplied FULL path as a Json object.
 Each line in the file can be parsed according to the BIA 2 specification.
-   - Suppliying "testFile" as the Path parameter will return a sample file's contents.
+   - Supplying "testFile" as the Path parameter will return a sample file's contents.
 This can be useful while developing your file parsing logic if your institions archieves or deletes files after they are read from the server.

 ## Documentaiton